-Since 2014, EasyMile has been an industry leader in the development of software specializing in autonomous vehicle technology.
-We focus on solutions and use cases that address a mobility need in addition to providing the highest level of safety and security.
+Since 2014, EasyMile has been an industry leader in the development of driverless technology.
+We focus on autonomous vehicle solutions for use cases that address a transport need in addition to providing the highest level of safety and security.
 Adopting a pragmatic approach to all of our autonomous vehicle deployments, we progress step-by-step with continual improvement of our processes based on years of experience and real-world deployment globally.